Trump signed a financial aid package to Americans: what's in it

 Due to Trump's delay in signing the law, two federal unemployment programs expired on Saturday, December 26, meaning millions of Americans will lose their payments before the first week of January.

-The new stimulus bill is similar to March's $ 2,2 trillion CARES bill - the largest economic aid bill in US history - and reiterates a number of key benefits of the bill.
+The new stimulus bill is similar to March's $2,2 trillion CARES Act—the largest economic relief bill in U.S. history—and repeats some of that law's key benefits.

 In addition to direct payments of $ 600 and weekly extended unemployment benefits of $ 300, the new bill includes funding for health care and vaccine distribution.

-The law will also extend the federal moratorium on evictions until the end of January 2021, but it does not include any new federal aid to state and local governments or liability protections for businesses - two key issues that have delayed negotiations by several months.
+The legislation would also extend the federal eviction moratorium through the end of January 2021, but it does not include any new federal aid to state and local governments or liability protections for businesses — two key issues that have delayed negotiations for months.

 On the subject: 54 million Americans on the brink of starvation: where to go for help

-"I will sign the bills with a compelling message that will make it clear to Congress that unnecessary articles should be deleted," Trump said.
-He criticized the draft federal budget for the 2021 fiscal year and insisted on increasing payments to Americans from $ 600 to $ 2 per person.
-"I will send an updated version back to Congress, point by point," Trump added.
+“I will sign bills with a strong message that sends a message to Congress that unnecessary clauses must be eliminated,” Trump said.
+He criticized the proposed federal budget for fiscal year 2021 and insisted on increasing payments to Americans from $600 to $2 per person.
+“I will send an updated version back to Congress, point by point,” Trump added.

 Separate bill for $ 2000